What Is Social Media Advertising?

-The best way to do this is to follow a few ad types popular on TikTok.
+The best way to know what works on TikTok is to follow a few ad types that are popular on the platform.
 Some of them look more like trends or filters.

-Let’s see what you can do on the platform for your advertising with social media strategy.
+Let’s see what you can do on the platform so you can shape your social media advertising strategy.

 6.1.
 In-feed video ads